aldriguz/SampleMVC/README.md

 3. Run the script from "Database\01_CreateTableProperties.sql" folder
 4. Make sure that script has been executed correctly
 5. Open solution (.sln) with Visual Studio
-6. Now run the proyect using Visual Studio
+6. Now run the proyect using Visual Studio (make sure that web app is init project)
 7. Try adding a property item to the database by click on "Save" button